 - Refrain from wearing heels or similar shoes that cause discomfort

 - Select wider shoes that can provide more comfort and reduce pain

 - Anti-inflammatory and pain management drugs

 - Orthotics or foot inserts

-If you have any questions, please feel free to contact one of our offices located in West Orange, Toms River, Guttenberg, and Elmwood Park, NJ.
+If you have any questions, please feel free to contact one of our offices located in West Orange, Toms River, Bloomfield, and Elmwood Park, NJ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.